SOCCER PLAYER

 Icon of person Nicola Zalewski

-Nicola Zalewski (born 23 January 2002) is a Polish professional footballer who plays as a full-back or wing-back for Serie A club Inter Milan.
-Born and raised in Italy to Polish parents, he opted to play for the Poland national team at international level.
+Nicola Zalewski (born 23 January 2002) is a professional footballer who plays as a full-back, wing-back or wide midfielder for Serie A club Atalanta.
+Born in Italy, he plays for the Poland national team at international level.
 Read more on Wikipedia

 Memorability Metrics